Main illustration: Anja Javelona

 - An Informed is someone notified of a decision or change once it is made.
 Usually this is someone from cross-functional teams who are impacted by that change, such as our growth team.

-DACI was immensely impactful on Educate and also with subsequent programs.
+DACI was immensely impactful on Articles and also with subsequent programs.
 It enables progress, ensures the right decisions are made by the right people with the right input and that all relevant people are kept in the loop on changes and decisions, which happen regularly in product development.

 This model is being used outside of program management too.
 We have product designers who collaborate to move designs forward.
 Our growth designers focus on the new-user experience of a feature – how will they discover it and know what it is?
 So they obviously need input from the person who designed the feature, but who makes the final decision?
 Agreeing on responsibilities upfront saves time and accelerates decision-making, while minimizing friction and frustration across teams.